 We sought to detect the presence of tumor specific signatures in the plasma samples, using methylation haplotypes identified from tumor tissues as the reference and normal samples as the negative controls.
 For five lung cancer plasma samples and five colorectal cancer plasma samples, we also obtained matched primary tumor tissues, and generated RRBS data (30 million reads per sample) from 100ng of tumor genomic DNA.
-We focused on MHBs with low MHL (i.e. genomic regions that have low or no methylation) in the blood, and asked whether we can detect cancer-specific highly methylated haplotypes (csHMH).
+We focused on MHBs with low MHL (i.e. genomic regions that have low or no methylation) in the blood, and asked whether we can detect cancer-associated highly methylated haplotypes (caHMH).
 We required that such haplotypes were present only in the tumor tissues and the matched plasma from the same patient, but not in whole blood or any other non-cancer samples.
 We considered these highly confident tumor signature in circulating DNA.
-We detected csHMH in all cancer patient plasma samples (Average=36, IQR=17, Supplementary Table 5a).
+We detected caHMH in all cancer patient plasma samples (Average=36, interquartile range (IQR)=17, Supplementary Table 5a).
 These HMHs were associated with 183 genes, some of which are known to be aberrantly methylated in human cancers such as WDR37, VAX1, SMPD1 (Supplementary Table 5b).
 Next, we extended the analysis to 49 additional cancer plasma samples that have no matched tumor samples, using 65 normal plasmas as the background.
-On average 60 (IQR=31) csHMH were identified for each cancer plasma sample (Supplementary Table 5c).
-Interestingly, a significant fraction (35%) of csHMH called on matched tumor-plasma pairs were also detected the expanded set of cancer patient plasma samples.
+On average 60 (IQR=31) caHMH were identified for each cancer plasma sample (Supplementary Table 5c).
+Interestingly, a significant fraction (35%) of caHMH called on matched tumor-plasma pairs were also detected the expanded set of cancer patient plasma samples.
+We noticed majority of caHMHs were individual specific while few caHMHs were existed in at least 53% (16/30) and 62% (18/29) cancer plasma samples for CRC and LC (Supplementary Fig. 7), respectively, indicating the potential for longitudinal tumor genome monitoring.

 Next we quantified the tumor load in cancer plasma samples, using non-negative decomposition with quadratic programming, on the RRBS data from primary cancer biopsies (LC & CRC) and WGBS data from 10 normal tissues.
-We estimated that a predominant fraction, 72.0% (95% CI:0.659-0.782) in the cancer and normal plasma were contributed by white blood cells, which is consistent with the levels reported recently based on shallow whole genome bisulfite sequencing (69.4%)6.
-Primary tumor and normal tissue-of-origin contributed at the similar level of 2.3% (95% CI: 0.4%-4.2%) and 3.0% (95% CI:1.2%-4.4%).
-In contrast, we applied the similar analysis to normal plasma, and found only residual tumor contributions (0.17% for CRC and 1.0% LC) to normal plasma, which were significantly lower (P=3.4x10-5 and 5.2x10-10 for CRC and LC, respectively) than cancer plasma.
-We also found that 76.7% plasma samples from CRC patients and 89.6% from LC patients had detectible contribution from tumor tissues while only 13% and 26% normal plasmas have certain (low) tumor contribution (Supplementary Fig. 5).
-Therefore, circulating cell-free DNA contains a relatively stable fraction of molecules released from various normal tissues, whereas in cancer patients tumor cells released DNA molecules that can be more abundant than normal tissues (Supplementary Table 6).
+We estimated that a predominant fraction, 72.0% (IQR=40%) in the cancer and normal plasma were contributed by white blood cells, which is consistent with the levels reported recently based on shallow whole genome bisulfite sequencing (69.4%)6.
+Primary tumor and normal tissue-of-origin contributed at the similar level of 2.3% (IQR=3.7%) and 3.0% (IQR=4.4%).
+In contrast, we applied the similar analysis to normal plasma, and found only residual tumor contributions (0.17% (IQR=2.9%) for CRC and 1.0% (IQR=3.1%) LC) to normal plasma, which were significantly lower (P=3.4x10-5 and 5.2x10-10 for CRC and LC, respectively) than cancer plasma.
+We also found that 76.7% plasma samples from CRC patients and 89.6% from LC patients had detectible contribution from tumor tissues while only 13% and 26% normal plasmas have certain (low) tumor contribution (Supplementary Fig. 8).
+Therefore, circulating cell-free DNA contains a relatively stable fraction of molecules released from various normal tissues, whereas in cancer patient tumor cells released DNA molecules that can be more abundant than normal tissues (Supplementary Table 6).